cwenham/Meep/README.md

 MeepGit supports Git operations like Clone, Pull, Fetch, and Checkout.
 In addition to exposing these functions as modules you can use, Meep uses them itself so it can load pipelines from any repository.
-It combines Pull with a Timer, so if you've distributed the work of a resource-intensive pipeline across many machines it's easy to update them all with a single Push.
+If you've distributed the work of a resource-intensive pipeline across many machines it's easy to update them all with a single Push.

 MeepSQL connects to databases and does what it says on the tin: all CRUD operations, arbitrary SQL queries, plus some convenience functions.
 You can use